yuichi110/drawlib_docs/v0_1/docs/source/manual/introductions/quick_start/doc.rst

 Drawing texts
 ================

-Thank you for reading through this comprehensive quick start guide.
-We've reached the final section.

 The ``text()`` function is used to render text onto the canvas.
 It requires specifications for xy coordinates, the text message, and an optional angle.
 All other text parameters are defined within the ``TextStyle``.